What is sebopsoriasis?

 - Oral antifungal agents such as itraconazole may help some patients with sebopsoriasis.

-- Topical corticosteroids reduce inflammatory response.
+- Topical corticosteroids reduce the inflammatory response.

 - There are various products available including shampoo, solution, gel, cream and ointment.